-The Department for Enterprise has launched a Summer Internship Programme focused on individuals aged 18 – 25.
+The Department for Enterprise has launched an Internship Programme focused on individuals aged 18 – 25.
 The scheme will provide work-based placements for young people to gain experience, and will support businesses with additional resources during a challenging time.

 Young People – why take part in the internship programme?

 Businesses / Third Sector / Other Organisations – why take part?

 How long will the placements last?

 The standard placement will last 6 weeks, but this can be flexible if required for a shorter or longer period, up to 8 weeks, based on project availability and study commencement dates